bcgov/aps-infra-platform/documentation/how-to/intro-signed-jwt.md

 https://ikethecoder.github.io/temp-place/certs.json
 ```

-## 3. Request Access to an API
+## 3. Request access to an API

 Go to the API Services Portal and request access to an API that is configured with the Signed JWT protection.
+After
-After selecting the environment, you will be prompted to provide a "JWKS URL", which will be the URL of the JWKS file that you published in step 2.
+selecting the environment, you will be prompted to provide a "JWKS URL", which will be the URL of the JWKS file that you
+published in step 2.
 After requesting access, you will be provided with some secrets.

 Make a note of the `Client ID`, `Issuer` and `Token Endpoint`.